guigrpa/mady/docs/templates/README.md

 ## MessageFormat

 Mady uses the [messageformat.js](https://github.com/SlexAxton/messageformat.js) library by Alex Sexton, which "supports and extends all parts of the **[ICU MessageFormat]** standard (see the [user guide](http://userguide.icu-project.org/formatparse/messages)), with the exception of the deprecated ChoiceFormat."
-IMHO, and while it does not solve all the problems in the huge subject of i18n, it is a much more powerful tool than the conventional gettext.
+IMHO, and while it does not solve all the problems in the huge field of i18n, it is a much more powerful tool than the conventional gettext.

+Some examples of MessageFormat messages are given above, but this does not even scratch the surface of what is enabled by this standard.

 ## MIT license